Buzz-Beater/LEMMA/README.md

 ```
 python pred_main.py --model featurebank --use_extra True --extra tpv --task False
 ```
-This is running the LFG model with extra tpv features provided for the action anticipation task.
+This is running the LFB model with extra tpv features provided for the action anticipation task.
 Similarly, paths should be correctly set to run this experiment.

 # Citation